 The increased energy requirements of reproduction can be met using fibre and oil rather than cereal based feeds.
 Alfa-A Oil has an energy level equivalent to a stud mix and so can be used to support the high level of energy required for lactation alongside plenty of good quality forage.
 Alfa-Beet is another way to provide energy from quality fibre sources.
-It is important that a source of vitamins and minerals, such as Dengie Performance Vits & Mins or Performance+ Balancer, designed for breeding stock is fed alongside as these supply essential nutrients for correct growth and development.
+It is important that a source of vitamins and minerals, designed for breeding stock is fed alongside as these supply essential nutrients for correct growth and development.
 Native breeds, Warmbloods and good doers may not need high levels of energy even when they are lactating, so try not to assume it is essential to increase the bucket feed.